guiddd/users-app-consume-api/README.md

 ## Description

-In this small practice project, I created a CRUD [REST api](https://github.com/guidocq/restAPI-node-tsc-mysql) of users and it's corresponding app to manage it
+In this small practice project, I created a CRUD [rest api](https://github.com/guidocq/restAPI-node-tsc-mysql) of users and it's corresponding app to manage it

 It's done with **react** and **tsc** and the style belongs to **tailwind.css**